 For columns the lines are right next to each other while for the rows they are under each other.
-This can give you an indication of how Tableau will list the members of the dimension that was placed onto the shelf.
+This can give you an indication of how Tableau will list the content of the field that was placed onto the shelf.

-In our example, Region contains ‘Central’, ‘East’, ‘South’ and ‘West’ and are placed under each other.
+In our example, Region is a discreet field that contains ‘Central’, ‘East’, ‘South’ and ‘West’ which are placed under each other.
 The same way as the little lines next to Rows.
 So let’s place Region onto Rows.

-And voila, the members of the Region dimension are listed as rows, under each other.
+And voila, the members of the Region field are listed as rows, under each other.

-One more dimension to go: ‘Category’, which comprises ‘Furniture’, ‘Office Supplies’ and ‘Technology’.
+One more field to go: ‘Category’, which comprises ‘Furniture’, ‘Office Supplies’ and ‘Technology’.
 All these are next to each other within the view so,…. you guessed….they go on Columns, right after Segment.

 And final step is to add the sales (as we are trying to build Sales by Region, Segment and Category remember?).
 Just double-click or drag Sales onto the table, and it’s all done!

-This logic works for measures as well, the only difference is that instead of members of dimensions you will have measure values next to each other when placed on Columns…
+This logic works for continuous fields as well.
+The only difference is that instead of individual values, Tableau will create an axis with the labels being next to each other when placed on Columns…

 …..and they will be listed under each other when placed on rows.

-2. Assigning different formats to the same measure
+2. Assigning different formats to the same numeric field

 This is something I struggled with quite a lot.

-I quickly discovered that measures can be formatted by right clicking on the measure, going into ‘default properties’ and then ‘Number format’.
+I quickly discovered that numbers can be formatted by right clicking on the pill, going into ‘default properties’ and then ‘Number format’.
 In the number format window I could easily change the values into a percentage, move decimal places, pick the symbol for currencies etc…

-The format chosen here for the specific measure would apply to all worksheets and dashboards within that workbook so wouldn’t have to worry about it again…until…..I would want a different format in different places within the view.
+The format chosen here for the specific numeric field would apply to all worksheets and dashboards within that workbook so wouldn’t have to worry about it again…until…..I would want a different format in different places within the view.

 For example, I might want to show the Profit Ratio (which is sum(Profit)/sum(Sales)) as a percentage with two decimal points when listed in the table but with three decimals on the line chart and no decimals on the axis.
 (This is not an example of visual best practices, it’s just to illustrate the different ways of formatting)